CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### 2.4.1
 - SDK tries to relocate if tracking is lost during a scan, instead of terminating
 - SDK tries to relocate and resume the scan when it is brought back to the foreground, instead of terminating
+- New customizable colors, texts, and images for relocation
-- New error codes for relocation
+- New error codes for relocation (codes 80, 81, 82)
 - Horizontal scanning messages fixed
 - "Not walking sideways" bug fixed
 - More informative error messages